thepanlab/smoking_cessation_messages/scripts/README.md

 1. `Prepare format txt for Qualtrics.ipynb`: It creates Advanced Format TXt to be import in Qualtrics.

+1. `prepare_qualtrics_for_analysis.ipynb`: It prepares the surveys results to be analyzed for GLMM and LIWC of the generated messages

+1. ``

 Commands used:
 ```bash
 python prepare_dataset_to_prompts -j prepare_dataset_to_prompts_v1.json